mutiawhy/Final-Project/README.md

 ## Result

-All models perform well and XGB Regressor with hyperparameter gives a minimum MA and RMSE amongst all models but { decided to choose Random Forest Regressor with hyperparameter.
+All models perform well and XGB Regressor with hyperparameter gives a minimum MA and RMSE amongst all models but I decided to choose Random Forest Regressor with hyperparameter.

 Name of car and distance are considered as the most significant variable for ride sharing price prediction in final model.